Consensys/doc.tessera/docs/Concepts/Privacy-Manager/Enclave.md

 # Enclave

 An enclave is a secure processing environment that acts as a black box for processing commands and data.
-Enclaves come in various forms, both in hardware and software.
 An enclave protects the information that exists inside it from malicious attacks.

 Tessera's enclave handles: